You can travel from Skopje to Pristina (& from Pristina to Skopje) in three ways, two involving public transportation and one self-drive trip.

-One of the great benefits of traveling around the Balkans is that you can visit several countries in one trip.
+One of the great benefits of traveling around the Balkans is visiting several countries in one trip.
 The easiest way is city hopping between capital cities, which usually have the best transportation connections.
-A trip between Skopje and Pristina, for example, lets you explore and discover one of the Balkans’ most underrated countries—North Macedonia and Kosovo.
+For example, a journey between Skopje and Pristina lets you explore and discover one of the Balkans’ most underrated countries—North Macedonia and Kosovo.

 This capital-to-capital journey brings you from one of Europe’s oldest capitals to the main city in Europe’s youngest country (although there’s some dispute about that latter statement).

-Skopje has one of the oldest stone bridges in Europe, a bustling Old Bazaar, a historic fortress and easy access to spectacular nature.
+Skopje has one of the oldest stone bridges in Europe, a bustling Old Bazaar, a historical fortress, and easy access to spectacular nature.
 It’s a beautiful place to spend a few days before heading to what’s arguably Southern Europe’s least-known capital: Pristina.

-Also written as Prishtina, Pristina is the largest and capital city of Kosovo, a country that’s recognized by most other countries, though not by Serbia, which still claims it as one of its own regions.
-Its origins dating back to Ancient Roman times, the city now features a fascinating combination of ancient and modern.
+Also written as Prishtina, Pristina is the largest and capital city of Kosovo, a country recognized by most other countries, though not by Serbia, which still claims it as one of its regions.
+Its origins date back to Ancient Roman times; the city now features a fascinating combination of ancient and modern.

-You can visit a wonderful ethnographic museum and the Imperial Mosque, stroll through the Bazaar of Pristina and see the extraordinary National Library of Kosovo.
-Other monuments and architectural landmarks, as well as nearby natural attractions, make a visit to Pristina an activity worth considering!
+You can visit the astonishing ethnographic museum and the Imperial Mosque, stroll through the Bazaar of Pristina, and see Kosovo’s extraordinary National Library.
+Other monuments, architectural landmarks, and nearby natural attractions make a visit to Pristina an activity worth considering!

 3 Options To Travel From Skopje To Pristina (And Vice Versa)